-Available in: Professional, Enterprise, Performance, Unlimited, Developer, and Database.com Editions
+Available in: Professional, Enterprise, Performance, Unlimited, Developer, and Database.com Editions protected by field-level security, the associated records are returned in the search results without the protected fields and their values.

 The fields that users see on detail and edit pages are a combination of page layouts and field-level security settings.
 The most restrictive field access settings of the two always applies.
 For example, you can have a field that's required in a page layout but is read-only in the field-level security settings.
 The field-level security overrides the page layout, so the field remains read-only.